TingyiZhang/Wrap-Around-LEDs/README.md

 - When Switch 1 is on, the LED switch when the counter is reach the maximum value.
 The direction is initial state -> L0 -> L1 -> L2 -> L3 -> initial state...
 - When Switch 0 is on, the direction reverse.
 - At any state, when pause is pressed, the state should remain the same.
+- If Switch1 and Switch0 is both on or both off, LEDs will move to the initial state.

 ## Components
 ### 8-bit Counter